 Viewing his work as the product of cooly executed design, rather than artistic self-expression, Durrant benefited from a successful design career in the production of video games (something that has aided his computer generated pieces).
 After an interrupted stint at art college, Durrant started work in TV and film production design, including time assisting revered special effects expert Geoff Portass.
 Durrant then went on to work in museum animatronics and video game design, for which he was awarded a BAFTA.

 Strange Case have recently be championed by the TV presenter Jonathan Ross.
 The well-known celeb tweeted his admiration for the silkscreen on acrylic piece All Change.
 The message of approval was shared with Ross’ 3.9M followers on the social media platform and provided some well earned exposure for The Strange Case Company.
-All Change is an example of the pair pushing the boundaries of print and expanding their practice.
+All Change is an example of Jamie Durrant pushing the boundaries of print and expanding his practice.
 The stunning limited edition is constructed of three separate 3mm acrylic sheets.
 When layered onto of each other the cyan, magenta and yellow coloured coins form the portrait of the Queen.
 Jonathan Ross clearly has great taste!
-Strange Case are proving to be the masters of tongue in cheek retro styling; the perfect blend of British patriotism and eccentricity.
+Strange Case is proving to be the master of tongue in cheek retro styling; the perfect blend of British patriotism and eccentricity.

 He is based in Worthing, West Sussex.